paulvid/ai_to_edge/README.md

 # Cloudera AI to Edge Demo

 This repository contains files related to Cloudera AI to Edge demo.
-Detailed overview can be found in this article: *to be written*
+Detailed overview can be found in this [article](https://community.hortonworks.com/articles/247385/ai-to-edge-ml-operationalization-using-cloudera.html)

 ## Demo Overview